Skip to main content

 How it Works

 Windows servers that are sharing files via SMB will be included in the analytics for FSx recommendations.
-Note that C:\ drives or any administrative shares (those ending in $ (eg. \ADMIN$ or \IPC$)) are excluded from this.
-Recommendations for FSx are then made based on multiple factors, and included with final TCO results.
+Note that C:\ drives or any administrative shares (those ending in $ (eg, \ADMIN$ or \IPC$)) are excluded from this.
+Recommendations for FSx are then made based on multiple factors and included with the final TCO results.

 What it looks like